hahntrn/cs144-lab0-sponge/writeups/lab4.md

 My SUNet ID: hahntrn

 This lab took me about 16 hours to do.
 I did not attend the lab session.
+I used 2 late days on this lab. (and 1 late day for lab2)

 I worked with or talked about this assignment with:
 Nikhil Raghuraman (nikhilvr)